Steve Roberts, LLC

 Overcorrecting is a dangerous and common mistake many drivers make.
 It accounts for 3.1% of all driving accidents and accords when drivers grab their steering wheel and abruptly turn it in the opposite direction from where the car is going.
 This generally occurs when people are trying to avoid hitting an object, another motorist, an animal, or over adjusting during certain weather conditions.

-Vision Obscured (rain, snow, glare, lights, building, trees, etc.)
+Vision Obscured (rain, snow, glare, lights, buildings, trees, etc.)

 3% of accidents are caused by the driver’s vision being obstructed by an object, weather conditions, the sun, or when other drivers fail to turn off their high beams.